40 Awesome Photo Shoot Ideas:

 #7 – Engagement Endeavors

-Even though we have already talked about couple shots, it is still imperative that we dive into engagement photos.
-These are truly a very different beast.
+Even though we have already talked about couple’s photo shoots, engagement photos are a whole new ball game.
+All emotions can be captured and help remind an engaged couple of their love.
 Humor can play a big part in these shoots.
-By adding balloons and letters, you can liven up a photo in no time at all.
+By adding props like balloons and letters, you can liven up a photo in no time at all.

 Deep & Wide

 Other things you can play with involving engagement photos have to do with the depth and width of your photo.
-With more depth and a higher resolution lens, you can exploit the best possible photos to your advantage.
-With great width, you can capture the fiancees together in a beautiful wooded area or on a lake.
+With more depth and a wide-angle lens, you can create interesting, dynamic, and unique images.
+With great width, you can capture the fiancees together, make them the central subject, but allow the natural landscape room in a shot, too.

 #8 – Friend Fun

-Most people might think photoshoots are for families, couples, and kiddos, but the truth is that friends should have their moments, too.
+Most people might think photo shoots are for families, couples, and their children, but the truth is that friends should have their moments, too.
 Think adventurous or humorous when it comes to these kinds of shots.
-They will make all the difference in the world.
+Ask them some of their favorite stories and times together, and see if you can recreate those emotions in your images.

 Finding Adventure and Laughter